Information according to § 5 TMG and information according to § 2 DL-InfoV

 Photo treatment: Corinna Wenzelburger

-Note: The procedures described on this website are scientifically controversial; they are not recognized by conventional medicine.
-The described consequences of a treatment are based exclusively on experience.
+Note: Healing work has not been scientifically proven and is not recognized by conventional medicine.
+The described consequences of the healing work are based exclusively on my personal experience.
 Scientific evidence of the effects according to the recognized rules and principles of scientific research is not available.
-The course of treatment also always depends on the patient’s individual factors.
+The course of healing work also always depends on the patient’s individual factors.
 A concrete effect can therefore not be guaranteed.

 We look forward to your visit to our website.
 We take the protection of your personal data seriously and strictly adhere to the legal requirements.
 You can find the legal basis in particular in the General Data Protection Regulation (GDPR) and in the Federal Data Protection Act (BDSG).
 The terms used in this declaration are to be understood as gender-neutral, they include the feminine and masculine form.